Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 - From v 0.5.0:
 Tensor has new fromfile() and tofile() methods to save and load as bytes from a file.
 The built-in print() function now works on the Tensor type.
-TensorShape and TensorSpec now have constructors that take DynamicVector[Int] and StaticIntTuple to initialize shapes.
+TensorShape and TensorSpec now have constructors that take List[Int] and StaticIntTuple to initialize shapes.

 A tensor is a higher-dimensional matrix, its type Tensor is defined in module tensor (see line 1).
 The tensor type manages its own data (unlike NDBuffer and Buffer which are just views), that is:  the tensor type performs its own memory allocation and freeing.
 Here is a simple example of using the tensor type to represent an RGB image and convert it to grayscale: